kazemirad-tech/AI-Terminal-Assistant/SECURITY.md

 # Security Policy

-Thank you for helping us keep this project secure 🙏
-If you discover a vulnerability, please follow the steps below.
+This project is currently under active development and not yet deployed in production.
+However, we take security seriously and welcome responsible disclosures.

-## 🛡️ Reporting a Vulnerability
+## 🛡️ Reporting Vulnerabilities

-Please report security issues privately via email:
+If you discover a potential security issue in the codebase or design, please report it privately via email:

 📧 m.h.kazemi.rad@gmail.com

-(If possible, use PGP encryption for sensitive information)

-We aim to respond within 3 business days and investigate within 7 days.

-## 🚫 Please Do Not

-- Disclose vulnerabilities publicly via GitHub Issues
-- Perform destructive testing on live systems

-## ✅ After Receiving Your Report
+(Encrypted reports via PGP are appreciated but not required)

+## 🚧 Status

+- No production deployment yet
+- All execution is local and sandboxed
+- No external API calls or network dependencies

+## 🤝 Disclosure Process

 We will:

+- Acknowledge your report within 3 business days
-- Verify and assess the issue
+- Review and assess the issue
-- Provide a fix or mitigation
+- Apply fixes before public release
-- Credit you appropriately (if desired)
+- Credit you if desired

+## 🙏 Thanks